 How to File a Formal Complaint

-Step 2: The complainant submits the complaint form online or brings a paper copy to the office of the Executive Dean of Student Affairs.
+Step 2: The complainant submits the complaint form online or brings a paper copy to the office of the Vice President, Academic and Student Affairs.
 The office is located on the 2nd floor of the Administration building (Building 3, Main Campus).

 Step3: A Student Complaint Officer will be assigned or the complaint will be directed to the appropriate contact.
 The complainant will receive a letter via email with the contact person's information or the Student Complaint Officer's information as appropriate.
-The Executive Dean of Student Affairs will assign a Complaint Officer and will provide written notification of the complaint to the accused within five working days of receiving the complaint.
+The Vice President, Academic and Student Affairs will assign a Complaint Officer and will provide written notification of the complaint to the accused within five working days of receiving the complaint.
 Campus advocates are available to assist throughout this process.
-In some instances the Executive Dean of Student Affairs may choose to hear the complaint at her discretion.
+In some instances the Vice President, Academic and Student Affairs may choose to hear the complaint at her discretion.

 Step 4: The Complaint Officer will conduct an investigation.